NotARoomba/SimpleFlightController/GUIDE.md

 ## Sensors and Peripherals

-Now that we've got power out of the way, it's time to route the sensors and the MicroSD
+Now that we've got power out of the way, it's time to route the sensors and the microSD.

 ### BMP580